-The latest version of Android was formally announced and released yesterday with availability beginning on more devices moving forward.
+The latest version of Android, Oreo, was formally announced and released yesterday with availability beginning on more devices moving forward.

 Apps will now have a notification dot.
 Touching this dot will bring up the recent notifications for this app with the ability to tap or swipe them away.
 This is giving the user more control over app notifications individually rather than all as one large group.